weygoldt/chirpdetector/docs/contributing.md

       spectrograms parallely and pipe them all through the detector.
-And do this simulatenously from multiple cores (if the GPU can receive tensors from multiple cores). - Note: Multiprocessing increased the execution time due to the back and forth between cpu and gpu (at least this is what google sais.)
+And do this simulatenously from multiple cores (if the GPU can receive tensors from multiple cores). - Note: Multiprocessing increased the execution time due to the back and forth between cpu and gpu (at least this is what google said.)
 But I batched detection at least.
 - [x] Check execution time for all the detect functions, got really slow after refactoring for some reason.
 - [x] Fix make test, fails after ruff run